sarahmmarshall/travlr/README.md

 # CS465

-Compare and contrast the types of frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA).
 Why did the backend use a NoSQL MongoDB database?
----The backend used a NoSQL MongoDB database as ?
+For frontend development I used Express HTML, JavaScript, and SPA.
+Starting off the full stack project, there was html files for all data, for example travel.html.
+Travel.html generated the data for the travel button/header of that portion of the website.
+I modified this by changing it to MVC to generate the data onto this part of the website, this included Model, View, and Controller.
+In these files there were .js files, which are JavaScript files.
+This makes the full stack application more organized, seperated, and better for testing and building a more advanced program.
+The SPA uses Angular and was built using APIs to gather data from the backend and update data on the frontend.
+The files in the SPA consisted of .ts, .css, and .html files to generate data to the frontend.
+The backend used a NoSQL MongoDB database a